thoth-station/core/.github/ISSUE_TEMPLATE/redeliver_container_image.md

 ---
-name: Deliver Container Image
+name: Redeliver Container Image
 about: build a git tag and push it as a container image to quay
-title: Deliver Container Image
+title: Redeliver Container Image
 assignees: sesheta
 labels: bot
 ---

 Hey, AICoE-CI!

-Please build and deliver the following git tag:
+Please build and redeliver the following git tag:

 Tag: x.y.z